 Temple Near the Amber Fort

 The resemblance between this architecture and temples at Angkor Wat in Cambodia is unmistakeable.
 It was exported from India.

-the three of us.
+three of us.
 It was much farther than we thought so we finally asked him to stop on a random street.
 We paid him the agreed fare plus a 33% tip but he looked unimpressed.
 They always look unimpressed when we pay them regardless of the size of the tip.

 We stuck to the main street and slowly wandered, window shopping as we went.
 We saw ornate Indian jewelry in 22k gold with beautiful gemstones.
 We saw beautiful fabric that could be made into saris.
 I was offered 6 meters of fabric for just 300R ($6) but I could not figure out what I would do with it.
 We saw cooking utensils in bright copper.
 A man in saffron robes and a white beard came up to me and said he was a holy man and that I should give him money for food.
 I ignored him and when I asked Hemang later he told me that was the right course of action; a real holy man would wait in the temple for people to bring him offerings.
-After an hour of noise, chaos, dangerous street crossings and aggressive shop owners we caught a tuk-tuk back to the
+After an hour of noise, chaos, dangerous street crossings and aggressive shop owners we caught a tuk-tuk back to the hotel.